The structure group for quasi-linear equations via universal enveloping algebras: Introduction

 \section{Introduction}

-In this article, we connect the regularity structure $(\mathsf{A},\mathsf{T},\mathsf{G})$ introduced in \cite{OSSW} for a simple class of quasi-linear equations to the general Hopf-algebraic framework formulated by Hairer \cite{Hairer14} and later expanded in \cite{BHZ,ChH,BCCH19}.
+In this article, we connect the regularity structure $(\mathsf{A},\mathsf{T},\mathsf{G})$ introduced by the second author, Sauer, Smith and Weber in \cite{OSSW} for a simple class of quasi-linear equations to the general Hopf-algebraic framework formulated by Hairer \cite{Hairer14} and later expanded in \cite{BHZ,ChH,BCCH19}.
 The main difference between \cite{OSSW} on the one hand, and the output of the general strategy in \cite{Hairer14} applied to this class of equations on the other hand, lies in the effectively smaller abstract model space $\mathsf{T}$: The basis elements in \cite{OSSW} amount to specific linear combinations of the basis in \cite{Hairer14}, which is indexed by trees.
 Trees do not play any role in the contribution of this paper; thus, the Hopf algebras underlying rough paths \cite{Lyons98,Gub04} as worked out in \cite{Gub10,HairerKelly}, and regularity structures \cite{Hairer14,BHZ} are not at our disposal.
-The goal of this paper is to unveil this Hopf structure in our tree-free set-up; loosley speaking, this amounts to replacing combinatorics by Lie geometry.
-For an introduction to our framework, we refer to the series of lectures \cite{OttoLecture} and the forthcoming notes \cite{LO}; for an introduction to classical regularity structures, we refer to the review article \cite{Hairer}.
+The goal of this paper is to unveil this Hopf structure in the tree-free set-up of \cite{OSSW}; loosely speaking, this amounts to replacing combinatorics by Lie geometry.
+For an introduction to our framework, we refer to the series of lectures \cite{OttoLecture} and the notes \cite{LO}; for an introduction to classical regularity structures, we refer to the review article \cite{Hairer}.

 In our approach to the regularity structure $(\mathsf{A},\mathsf{T},\mathsf{G})$, we start from the space of tuples $(a,p)$ of (polynomial) nonlinearities $a$ and space-time polynomials $p$, which we think of parameterizing the entire manifold of solutions\footnote{ satisfying the equation up to space-time polynomials} $u$.
 We consider the actions of shift by a space-time vector $h\in\mathbb{R}^{d+1}$ and of tilt by a space-time polynomial $q$ on $(a,p)$-space, where, crucially, the tilt by a constant is encoded as a shift of the (one-dimensional) $u$-space because we think of $p$ as $p$ mod constants.
 We consider the infinitesimal generators of these actions, and pull them back as derivations on the algebra of formal power series $\R[[\z_k,\z_\n]]$ in the natural coordinates $\{\z_k\}_{k\geq 0}$ and $\{\z_{\bf n}\}_{\N_0^{d+1}\setminus \{\0\}}$ of $(a,p)$-space\footnote{ For the sake of clarity, we will fix $d=1$, though no fundamental changes appear when increasing the spatial dimension.}, which give rise to an index set of multi-indices.
 These derivations define a Lie algebra $\mathsf{L}$; the corresponding Lie group coincides with the pointwise dual $\mathsf{G}^*$ of the structure group $\mathsf{G}$.
 However, we take a completely algebraic route to construct $\mathsf{G}$, which passes via the universal envelope ${\rm U}(\mathsf{L})$ of $\mathsf{L}$, and a module structure which identifies ${\rm U}(\mathsf{L})$ with a space of endomorphisms of $\T^*$, the algebraic dual of the model space $\T$.